Women’s

 - Understand the function of the external and internal female organs

-- Understand the different axes in the body and get a clear picture of the interconnectedness of the endocrine system
+- Understand the different axes in the body and how they interconnect with the endocrine system

-- Learn about ovarian mitochondria and the role mitochondria play in ovarian function
+- Learn about ovarian mitochondria and their role in ovarian function

-- Learn the connection between mitochondria and the development of common conditions including endometriosis, PCOS and primary ovarian insufficiency
+- Explore the connection between mitochondria and conditions such as endometriosis, PCOS, and primary ovarian insufficiency

 Lecture 1: Female Anatomy: External Organs